 - Tumor in the brain or inner ear

-You'll probably have other symptoms besides dizziness with any of these conditions.
-See your doctor to find out the cause.
+You may have other symptoms besides dizziness with any of these conditions.
+If your dizziness won’t go away or impacts your ability to function, make sure to discuss it with your doctor to find out the cause and treat it.